r-xue/pipeline/doc/ways_to_run_the_pipeline.md

   import pipeline.infrastructure.executeppr as eppr eppr.executeppr('../rawdata/PPR.xml', importonly=False, loglevel='debug', bpaction='resume')
   ```
-  Again, please note that the above workaround might yield scientifically meanless results due to the changing file status and is only useful for testing under certain scenarios.
+  Again, please note that the above workaround might yield scientifically meaningless results due to the changing file status and is only useful for testing under certain scenarios.
   All break/resume approaches use the **current** files (e.g. MSs/caltables) in your working directory.
 So be aware of the existence of files/versions that might be unexpected to the resumed PL workflow task call(s)!

 * With `recipereducer`, you can load context saved at a specific stage from the working directory and run/rerun the next PL task designed in the workflow (also see the demonstration in the last section).

-  A full recipe run based on the above test data example can be achieved with:
+  A full recipe run with the above test data example can be done via,

   ```python
   import pipeline.recipereducer, os
   pipeline.recipereducer.reduce(vis=['../rawdata/uid___A002_Xc46ab2_X15ae_repSPW_spw16_17_small.ms'],
                               procedure='procedure_hifa_calimage.xml', loglevel='debug')
   ```
+  With the context pickled from individual stages, you may pick and test a single pipeline stage in your development:
   ```python
   task_to_run='hif_checkproductsize'
   task_keywords={'maxcubesize':40.0,'maxcubelimit':60,'maxproductsize':500.0}